 You might want to stock up on sunscreen.
-On June 21, 2018, the northern hemisphere will experience its longest day of the year, the day when the north pole is leaning most toward the sun.
-(This year that takes place at 6:07 a.m.
-ET.)
-This annual event is called the summer solstice— and in addition to the big day's celestial significance, it's a popular time to visit one of the ancient world's greatest relics.
+On June 21, 2023, the Northern Hemisphere will experience its longest day of the year, the day when the North Pole is leaning most toward the sun.
+(This year that takes place at 10:58 A.M.
+EDT.
+This annual event is called the summer solstice for those of us in the northern half of the globe — and in addition to the big day's celestial significance, it's a popular time to visit one of the ancient world's greatest relics.
 Here are five nifty facts about the occasion.